Skip to content

 self.objective = objective

-# Use the boundaries of the X_objective area as the search space limits
+# Use the coordinate-wise min/max of X_objective as BO bounds

 pbounds_dims: List[Tuple[float, float]] = []